 There are several different factors that go into the pricing of tuckpointing, so the cost of the job will vary.
 You should always have a professional contractor or mason perform any tuckpointing on your home.

-There are some jobs around the house that you can DIY but tuckpointing isn’t one of them.
+There are some jobs around the house that you can DIY but tuckpointing isn’t one of them (read all about DIY chimney cleaning here).
 Because the joints have to be precise and the mortar has to be prepared correctly you have to have a trained and experience professional doing the work.

 You will save your self a lot of money and time by hiring a professional to take on a job like repairing your masonry walls with tuckpointing.
 Some of the elements that go into the pricing of tuckpointing are: